abdeljalil-salhi/leetcode/III. HARD/239. Sliding Window Maximum/README.md

 - `window`: A list to store the maximum values for each window.
 - `n`: The length of the input array `nums`.
 - `deq`: A deque to store the indices of elements in the current window in a way that the values of these elements are in decreasing order.
-- `l` and `r`: Pointers for the left and right ends of the sliding window, both initialized to 0.
+- `left` and `right`: Pointers for the left and right ends of the sliding window, both initialized to 0.

 Sliding Window:

-- The outer `while` loop runs until the right pointer `r` reaches the end of the array.
+- The outer `while` loop runs until the right pointer `right` reaches the end of the array.

 Maintaining the Deque:

 - The `while` loop inside the main loop ensures the deque contains indices of elements in decreasing order of their values in `nums`.
-If the current element `nums[r]` is greater than the element at the last index in the deque, the last index is removed from the deque.
+If the current element `nums[right]` is greater than the element at the last index in the deque, the last index is removed from the deque.
-- The current index `r` is appended to the deque.
+- The current index `right` is appended to the deque.

 Removing Out-of-Window Elements:

-- If the left pointer `l` is greater than the index at the front of the deque, it means the element at that index is out of the current window, so it is removed from the deque.
+- If the left pointer `left` is greater than the index at the front of the deque, it means the element at that index is out of the current window, so it is removed from the deque.

 Recording the Maximum Value:

-- Once the window size reaches `k` (i.e., `r + 1 >= k`), the element at the front of the deque (which is the maximum in the current window) is appended to the result list `window`.
+- Once the window size reaches `k` (i.e., `right + 1 >= k`), the element at the front of the deque (which is the maximum in the current window) is appended to the result list `window`.
-- The left pointer `l` is then incremented to shrink the window size, preparing for the next iteration.
+- The left pointer `left` is then incremented to shrink the window size, preparing for the next iteration.

 Incrementing the Right Pointer:

-- The right pointer `r` is incremented to expand the window size.
+- The right pointer `right` is incremented to expand the window size.

 Return Result: